Skip to content

 An individual employed by a state agency at any time during the two years prior to offering consulting services to the agency must disclose:

-• The nature of the previous employment with the agency or another state agency,
+• The nature of the previous employment with the agency or another state agency.

-• The date employment was terminated, and
+• The date employment was terminated.

 • The annual rate of compensation for the employment at the time of termination.